glasnt/talks/2018_05_DjangoConEU/slides.md

 We're going to be a noisy myna, and go bughunting.

 We're going to find outselves an existing project, in this case, a field of kale, and hunt about trying to find some delicious bugs.

-We may not find any, but we can poke around and see what we find.
+The field may look daunting, endless complexities that seem impossible to understand, but we'll get there.

 ---
 # Context <!-- .slide: class="center" -->